miccaelaa/Python-Codecademy/01-Introduction-to-programming/README.md

 #### Getting Ready for Physics Class

 You are a physics teacher preparing for the upcoming semester.
 You want to provide your students with some functions that will help them calculate some fundamental physical properties.

+## 06. Basic Git Workflow

+#### The Boredless Tourist

+Welcome to The Boredless Tourist, an online application giving you the power to find the parts of the city that fit the pace of your life.
+We at The Boredless Tourist run a recommendation engine using Python.
+We first evaluate what a person’s interests are and then give them recommendations in their area to venues, restaurants, and historical destinations that we think they’ll be engaged by.
+Let’s get started!